mecid/mecid.github.io/_posts/2025-11-11-generating-images-in-swift-using-image-playground.md

 As you can see in the example above, we create an instance of the *ImageCreator* type.
 The initialize may throw an error if the running device doesn’t support image generation.

 Next, we create the concepts describing the image we want to generate.
-Here you you can be creative and use a combination of text and source image if needed.
+Here you can be creative and use a combination of text and source image if needed.

 The final step is the call to the *images* function on instance of the *ImageCreator* type.
 It requires a few parameters: *concepts*, *style* and *limit*.